rds1983/StbSharp/README.md

 This repo is archived and in process of being split into separate projects. (one repo for each stb library).

-For now the new project home is https://github.com/stbsharp2
+The new project site is https://github.com/stbsharp

 ### About
 StbSharp is C# port of the famous C framework: [https://github.com/nothings/stb](https://github.com/nothings/stb)